nonarkitten/amiga_replacement_project/README.md

 To view the plan of record for each chip, please visit the README.md for each project.

+Much of the work is based on the excellent efforts of Dennis van Weeren and Frederic Requin (https://github.com/fredrequin).

 ## OCS
 Our OCS goal will include a 512KB Agnus, Denise and Paula supporting basic NTSC and PAL modes.
 OCS should be drop-in compatible with the Amiga 1000 "skinny" Agnus as well as the early "fat" Agnus on Amiga 500 and 2000 systems.
 Eventually we will have a DIP 48 solution for this as well.